About This Drug

 - You will need to sign up for a special program called Pomalyst® REMS when you start taking this drug.
 Your nurse will help you get started.

-- For males only, do not donate sperm during your treatment because this drug is present in semen and may badly harm a baby
+- Men should not donate sperm during your treatment because this drug is present in semen and may cause harm to a baby.

 - Avoid smoking while taking pomalidomide as this may lower the levels of the drug in your body, which can make it less effective.